 Hi there, Today I prepared a very popular Mustard fish curry.
-In this recipe, with 'Koi Maach', also known as 'Climbing Perch Fish' in an onion-ginger-garlic-tomato-mustard gravy.
+Made with 'Koi Maach', also known as 'Climbing Perch Fish' in an onion-ginger-garlic-tomato-mustard gravy.
 Traditionally it is cooked in mustard oil for an authentic touch and flavour.
-Eggplants are added to this gravy, which is best and only relished with plain steamed rice.
+Eggplants are added to this gravy, which is best relished with plain steamed rice.

 Any other veggies like cauliflower, potato, raw papaya, raw banana, etc. can also be added as a substitute.
 The gravy can be thick or thin according to individual preference.
 You can make use of any other fish too, for this recipe.
 So all the fish lovers, please go ahead and give this recipe a try and i'm sure you will love this delicacy.

 - 2 Koi fish, cleaned, washed & drained

 - 1" ginger